 One of the tools we use to ensure our content is in its best form is the Yoast SEO plugin.
 We’ll cover how to utilize it later on in this article.

 WordPress will automatically mark the first block of text as the title.
 However, the headings need to be individually configured.

 The major section headings should be H2 heading blocks, while any subsections within them are H3.

 The title and all section headings should be in Title Case.
-Title case may have a few odd-seeming rules, but this Title Case Converter can handle it for you.
+Title cases may have a few odd-seeming rules, but this Title Case Converter can handle them for you.
 Just copy and paste the heading into it, ensure the options are configured correctly, and hit convert.
 It has a nice little button to copy the results, making it easy to paste over the heading in the other tab.

 If the post-to-be was written in a compatible word processor like Google Docs, it will carry over its existing formatting.
 This also includes things like bulleted lists and links.

 Speaking of links, always use relevant anchor text for them.
 Google gives more weight to the SEO that links produce based on the keywords in their anchor text.
 Putting links on click here doesn’t do you or your reader much good.

 Make sure every link to different sites uses unique anchor text.
 Sending the same keyword to different sites is detrimental to SEO.

 Also, make the anchor text bold, so it stands out a little more.
 This helps readers who are skimming through the article find them again.